What are the most exciting upcoming IPOs 2023 and beyond?

 The company launched Houzz TV in 2015.
 Houzz TV is a YouTube channel highlighting beautiful stories of amazing homes, people, and designs.

 Houzz hired Goldman Sachs to lead its IPO underwriting efforts in October 2021.
-However, the company missed the IPO window of 2020-2021, making it a likely candidate to kick off the next wave expected in 2023 or 2024.
+However, the company missed the IPO window of 2020-2021, making it a likely candidate for the next wave of IPOs.

 Read more about the Houzz IPO.